Qiskit/qiskit/doc/index.rst

 ..
-QISKit documentation master file, created by sphinx-quickstart on Tue Jul 25 18:13:28 2017.
+Qiskit documentation master file, created by sphinx-quickstart on Tue Jul 25 18:13:28 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================
-QISKit Documentation
+Qiskit Documentation
 ====================

-Quantum Information Science Kit (QISKit), SDK Python version for working with `OpenQASM <https://github.com/QISKit/openqasm>`_ and the IBM Q experience (QX).
+Quantum Information Science Kit (Qiskit), SDK Python version for working with `OpenQASM <https://github.com/Qiskit/openqasm>`_ and the IBM Q experience (QX).